 Configure PingAccess to use Azure AD as the token provider.

-Install PingAccess and verify that you can access the administrative console.
-For information on installing PingAccess, see Installing and Uninstalling PingAccess on page 53.
+• Install PingAccess and verify that you can access the administrative console.
+For information on installing PingAccess, see Installing and Uninstalling PingAccess.

 The default credential set should be changed upon first usage.
 The default credentials for your PingAccess installation are: